ChenyingBao/Wei-kang-Wang.github.io/_pages/projects.md

 * We developed an deep neural network to learn approximate functions of value-action function of autonomous driving problems.
 The traditional methods for learning value-action function like Q-learning or TD-learning are too space and time consuming thus not practical.
-We implemented the powerful learning ability of deep network to learn the approximation of the value-action function in order for more ecient autonomous driving systems.
+We implemented the powerful learning ability of deep network to learn the approximation of the value-action function in order for more efficient autonomous driving systems.

 Data Mining: Customer Reviews of Hotels
 ======